Upper Back Surgery

 - Hospital Stay: In some cases, an overnight stay may be recommended.
 This will be discussed during pre-operative planning.

-Potential Risks – Upper Body Lift Surgery
+Potential Risks – Upper Body Surgery

 - Infection at the surgical site, which may require antibiotics or further treatment